radius-project/radius/examples/azure-examples/azure-servicebus/dapr-integrations/pubsub-azure-servicebus.md

   }
 ```

+The environment variables SB_PUBSUBNAME and SB_TOPIC are injected into the container by Radius.
+These correspond to the pubsub name and topic name specified in the Dapr PubSub component spec

 ### Publisher Application

 The publisher application sends messages to a pubsub component named "pubsub" and an Azure ServiceBus topic named "TOPIC_A".
 If you wish to modify the application code, you can do so and create a new image as follows:-